BenQuigley/signmaker.dev/content/blog/vim-features.md

 - I fully concede that just because a web site advertises a "Vim mode" doesn't mean it has promised to ship a fully functional Vim!
 I'm not trying to roast these sites for not having these features.
-  I'm only exploring what Vim features are and are not present in these editors' Vim modes, just because I am curious.
+  I'm only exploring what Vim features are and are not present in these editors' Vim modes, because I am curious.

 - My assignment of "importance points" to the various Vim features that I discussed are obviously arbitrary, as are the categories themselves, and no doubt there are important Vim features that I